ltelab/disdrodb/docs/source/contribute_data.rst

 Step 4: Add metadata
 -----------------------

-Now let's create the directory structure and the defaults metadata files for the stations you wish to contribute.
+Now let's create the directory structure and the default metadata files for the stations you wish to contribute.
 If you contribute multiple stations, just rerun the following command for each station.

 .. code:: bash